opdavies/gmail-filter-builder/README.md

 ## Loading Filters from Partials

-If you want to split your filters into different partials, return an array of filters from each partial and add `return Opdavies\GmailFilterBuilder\Service\Partials::load()` to `filters.php`.
+If you want to split your filters into different partials, return an array of filters within each one and add `return Opdavies\GmailFilterBuilder\Service\Partials::load()` to `filters.php` to load and combine them.

 This defaults to a directory called `filters`, but you can specify an alternative directory name as an argument.